 Inappropriate Student Interaction will not be tolerated in Ankeny Schools.
 The Board is committed to providing all students with a safe and civil school environment that is free from Inappropriate Student Interaction and in which all members of the school community are treated with dignity and respect.
-The Board has in place policies, procedures, and practices designed to reduce and eliminate Inappropriate Student Interaction, as well as, processes and procedures to deal with incidents of Inappropriate Student Interaction.
-Inappropriate Student Interaction of students by students, school employees, and volunteers will not be tolerated.
-Staff members and administration will enforce this policy.
+The Board has in place policies, procedures, and practices designed to reduce and eliminate Inappropriate Student Interaction, as well as processes and procedures to deal with incidents of Inappropriate Student Interaction.

 The State of Iowa has defined bullying and harassment for reporting purposes under Iowa law.
-Student behavior will be assessed under both policies.
-Board Policy 104.00 Anti-Bullying /Anti-Harassment Policy and also this Ankeny District specific definition of Inappropriate Student Interaction for purposes of this policy:
+Student behavior will be assessed under both policies: Board Policy 104.00 Anti-Bullying /Anti-Harassment Policy and this policy.

-Inappropriate Student Interaction occurs when a person, alone or with others, intentionally engages in unwelcome verbal, written, or physical conduct toward a student that is sufficiently severe, persistent or pervasive that it causes physical or emotional harm to the student or damages property, or creates an intimidating, threatening, or abusive learning environment.
-Inappropriate Student Interaction includes conduct which occurs on school property, at school events, or, if away from school, which has a negative effect on the student while at school.
+Inappropriate Student Interaction occurs when a person, alone or with others, intentionally engages in unwelcome verbal, written, and/or physical conduct toward a student that is sufficiently severe, persistent and/or pervasive that it causes physical and/or emotional harm to the student, damages property, and/or creates an intimidating, threatening, and/or abusive learning environment.
+Inappropriate Student Interaction includes conduct that occurs on school property, at school events, or, if away from school, which has a negative effect on the student while at school.

 Inappropriate Student Interaction can include any electronic, written, verbal, or physical act or conduct toward a student.